arifszn/OneClick/README.md

 - [Buffer](https://buffer.new) - Schedule and manage your social media posts.
 - [Canva Menu](https://menu.new) - Create an appetizing menu using customizable templates from Canva.
 - [Canva Resume](https://resumes.new) - Create a professional-looking resume using templates from Canva.
+- [Email Signature](https://emailsignature.new) - Create a professional email signature in 30 seconds HoneyBook.

 ## Support